awsdocs/aws-iot-docs/developerguide/iot-embedded-c-sdk.md

 The AWS IoT Device SDK for Embedded C is generally targeted at resource constrained devices that require an optimized C language runtime\.
 You can use the SDK on any operating system and host it on any processor type \(for example, MCUs and MPUs\)\.
 If you have more memory and processing resources available, we recommend that you use one of the higher order AWS IoT Device and Mobile SDKs \(for example, C\+\+, Java, JavaScript, and Python\)\.

 In general, the AWS IoT Device SDK for Embedded C is intended for systems that use MCUs or low\-end MPUs that run embedded operating systems\.
-For programming examples in the documentation, we use Raspberry Pi running embedded Linux\.
+For the programming example in this section, we  assume your device uses Linux\.

 **Example**

-1. Download the AWS IoT Device SDK for Embedded C to your Raspberry Pi from [GitHub](https://github.com/aws/aws-iot-device-sdk-embedded-C)\.
+1. Download the AWS IoT Device SDK for Embedded C to your device from [GitHub](https://github.com/aws/aws-iot-device-sdk-embedded-C)\.

    ```
    git clone https://github.com/aws/aws-iot-device-sdk-embedded-c.git --recurse-submodules